 I am fascinated by the diversity of oil paint and what one can do with it, so I decide on a subject matter which allows me to explore my medium in a certain way.
 Previously I worked very realistically, painting each and every part as I saw it, spending many many hours on a painting.
-Now I work in a more impressionistic way, using mark making brushwork and occasionally palette knife, working in layers, which allows me to explore the more abstract aspects of painting and yet still creating something that looks realistic from afar.
+Now I work in a more impressionistic way, using brushwork and palette knife, working in layers, which allows me to explore the more abstract aspects of painting and yet still creating something that looks realistic from afar.

 My most recent body of work is influenced by my fascination with the Law of Entropy, that nature should inexorably degenerate toward a state of greater disorder, disintegration and chaos and how it affects us as humans.
 For me old houses tell this story really well, as they all started off as a home and then slowly get eroded with time, just as we do.
 This is why I work with layers, building a timeline with my paint.
 I only pick old buildings as each building shows its story through its disintegration.